adtzlr/felupe/docs/howto/umat.rst

 Small-Strain based Materials
 ----------------------------

-User materials (Umat) based on the incremental small-strain tensor, suitable for elastic-plastic material formulations, are to be created with :class:`felupe.MaterialStrain`.
+User materials (Umat) based on the incremental small-strain tensor, suitable for elastic-plastic material formulations, are to be created with :class:`fem.MaterialStrain`.
 A user-defined function must be created with the arguments

 +---------------+-----------------------------+
 | **Arguments** | **Description**             |